mansi-sood/multistrain-clustering/README.md

 Run `python simEvolution_clustered_network.py -m 7`

 This will yield the probabilities of emergence and the epidemic size of each strain for each value of the \lambda parameter.
+This same code can be used to reproduce the simulations in Figures 5 and 6 by setting the values (t1,t2,m1,m2) appropriately.

+### Steps to reproduce the results of Fig. 4: